waynegraham/registry.clir.org/_projects/2016-digitizing-the-new-york-quilt-project.md

 ---
 layout: project
-title: "Digitizing the New York Quilt Project"
+title: Digitizing the New York Quilt Project
 ---